LaconicNetwork/loro-testnet/docs/service-provider-setup.md

 This will be the first test that everything is configured correctly.

+1. Generate the spec file for the `container-registry` stack.
 ```
 laconic-so --stack container-registry deploy init --output container-registry.spec
 ```

-Modify the `container-registry.spec` to look like:
+2. Modify the `container-registry.spec` as shown below.
+* Set the `host-name` field according to your configuration.

 ```
 stack: container-registry
 deploy-to: k8s